 Join local authors, researchers and community members online for lively discussions about Washington, D.C.’s history, politics, culture and more.
 Interested in presenting at D.C.
 Mondays?
 Submit Your Program Idea

 Meet innovative artists and scholars whose practice draws on textile materials, techniques or knowledge.
 This series is presented in partnership with the Textile Society of America and is supported through the museum's Cynthia and Alton Boyer Fund for Education.

 Fashion on Film

 Curated documentary and feature films explore the world of fashion, design, sustainability and global textile traditions.
 Watch the films at home, and then join in virtual group discussions led by special guests.

 Collectors and researchers discuss textile topics and display examples from their personal holdings.
 You are invited to submit related pieces to share during the program.
-This series is organized in memory of Textile Museum Trustee Harold M. Keshishian.
+This series is organized in memory of Textile Museum board member Harold M. Keshishian.